 - Peters M, Leib R & Randall H (1997) L'externalisation des Services Logistiques dans le Secteur Industriel au Royaume-Uni et en Europe Continentale, Logistique and Management, 5 (2).

 - Peters & M (2016) Transport Collaboration: A Case Evaluation of an Ambient/Chill Retail Inbound Network.
-In: Logistics Research Network - LRN 2016, Hull, 7 September 2016.
+In: The 21st CILT LRN Annual Conference and PhD Workshop 2016, Hull, 7 September 2016.

 - Peters & M (2016) The 4th Industrial Revolution and its Impact on Transport Logistics - Conference Chairman.
 In: The 4th Industrial Revolution Conference 2016, Santander - Magdalena Penisula, 13 September 2016.